 - How satisfied are the users of the existing IT systems?

-- Are there enough human resources to help business diversify by gaining a competitive advantage at a time when knowledge in the technology sector is increasing daily with exponentially?
+- Are there enough human resources to help the business diversify and gain a competitive advantage in an era where knowledge in the technology sector is increasing daily at an exponential rate?

-- If knowledge does not exist, how easy is it to acquire it?
+- If the necessary knowledge does not exist, how easy is it to acquire it?

 - Do the human resources have the willingness but also the ability to absorb the new knowledge that will be acquired and adapt to the new circumstances?

 - Is there the infrastructure to support these changes?

 Every company can give its own answers to the above questions and obviously the answers among each company will be different.